-Usually, the channel that the base station normally operates on is selected using the Service Kit (see "Default channel" on page 76).
+Usually, the channel that the base station normally operates on is selected using the Service Kit (see "Default channel" on page 82).
 If you want the channel to be selected by equipment external to the base station, enable external channel selection and configure the base station's system interface to reflect the way that equipment works.
+Then the channel number to use is computed from the state of the selected digital inputs.